Also available in blue.

 - German made T-zip Masterseal crotch relief zip

-- Warming hand pockets and inside jacket stash pocket
+- Jacket pockets and inside jacket stash pocket

 - Available with attached Polytex UV resistant ankle seals